mariapazpl/Patria/README.md

 # Patria-Website

 Patria - A web platform dedicated to food enthusiasts, offering a unique blend of a blog section for sharing traditional recipes and a marketplace for buying and selling home-cooked meals.
-UX/UI design principles were used to create an attractive and functional interface.
-There is also a register/login/authentication system.
+There is also a fully functional register/login/authentication system.
 A demo video is attached!

 ## UX/UI Design Principles Used
-- User-centered design, visual and typographic hierarchy, user control, consistency with other similar websites, usability
+- User-centered design, visual and typographic hierarchy, user control, consistency, usability
+- Please see UX Iterations.xlsx for record log of the iterative design process

 ## Technologies Used